Richardinho/margarine/README.md

-margarine
+Margarine
 =========

-distributed version of Pong using Node.js
+A distributed version of Pong using Node.js

+##Developers

+* Richard Hunter